 - Introduction of the topic during the university wide introduction day.

-- An e-learning forms the preparation for the workshop.
+- A questionnaire about good research practices followed by an e-learning form the preparation for the workshop.

 - Active participation in the workshop.